 Summer 2021 Energy Access Internships and Research Projects

-The Energy Access Project at Duke University (EAP) provides funding to students that will spend their summer conducting internships with companies and non-profits, or supporting Duke faculty-led research projects.
+The Energy Access Project at Duke University (EAP) provides funding to students that will spend their summer conducting internships with companies, government agencies and non-profits, or supporting Duke faculty-led research projects.
 Students should submit proposals for projects in summer 2021 related to energy access in low- and middle-income countries (LMICs), with a focus on either modern technologies or fuels for cooking, or access to reliable, affordable, safe, and sustainable electricity.
 EAP is particularly interested in supporting projects and work with organizations that (i) promote innovative approaches to accelerate sustainable energy transitions in LMICS; (ii) offer insights that are applicable or generalizable to wider audiences; (iii) build linkages with innovative companies and non-profits in the energy access space; and/or (iv) are related to ongoing EAP projects.

 Energy Internship Program

 The Energy Internship Program functions as a job board for students to identify summer internship opportunities.
 The Energy Internship Program connects Duke students from all majors, backgrounds, and degree programs to summer internship opportunities across the energy sector, including at start-ups, utilities, renewable energy developers, large firms, government agencies, and non-governmental organizations.

 The Energy Access Project at Duke has partnered with the Energy Internship Program to ensure that a portion of available funds are reserved for internships that relate to energy access in low- and middle-income countries.
 Students can identify their own opportunities or identify an opportunity with the Energy Internship Program.
 Once they identified an opportunity, students can apply for funding via the application below.
 Applications will be evaluated on a rolling basis pending availability of funds.